studentkittens/webarchive/doku/sphinx/source/intro.rst

   $ rm metadata.db               # Oops.
 This was an accident.
 I swear.
   $ archive.py db --rebuild      # But luckily we can just rebuild it.

+Hence, it is possible to create several ,,archives'' at different locations.
+To do this, just create a new archive root using ,,init'' on a different path.

 More Notes
 ----------